davedonnellydev/ai-august-2025-05/README.md

 ![Last Commit](https://img.shields.io/github/last-commit/davedonnellydev/ai-august-2025-05)

 **📆 Date**: 07/Aug/2025
 **🎯 Project Objective**: Paste/upload your CV, get AI-generated feedback and tips.
-**🚀 Features**: Upload pdf of paste resume text; AI to analyse and critique; Highlight suggestions
+**🚀 Features**: Upload pdf or paste resume text; AI to analyse and critique; Have a 'rewrite' button where AI can rewrite your CV for you.
+Stretch goals: have the UI highlight areas for improvement and/or create diffs between original text and AI changes?
 **🛠️ Tech used**: Next.js, TypeScript, OpenAI API
 **▶️ Live Demo**: *[https://your-demo-url.com](https://your-demo-url.com)*
 *(Link will be added after deployment)*